evanedwardsgit/Digital-Apothecary/README.md

 ![](https://github.com/evanedwardsgit/Digital-Apothecary/blob/main/res/Panels/Rue.svg)

+A voltage controlled amplifier
+Has offset control over cv

-A voltage controlled amplifier cv offset a variable response curve
+Allows for a variable response curve for CV and gain